stoermelder/vcvrack-packone/README.md

 If you like my modules consider donating to https://paypal.me/stoermelder.
 Thank you for your support!

-## Latest additions to PackOne - new in v1.10
+## Latest additions to PackOne - new in v2.0

-- Module [INTERMIX-FADE](./docs/Intermix.md#fade-expander): expander-module for INTERMIX, helper for setting individual fade values
-- Module [INTERMIX-ENV](./docs/Intermix.md#env-expander): expander-module for INTERMIX, outputs envelopes for a seleced input-column
-- Module [INTERMIX-GATE](./docs/Intermix.md#gate-expander): expander-module for INTERMIX, outputs a gate-signal for each active row (#228)
-- New features for existing modules, please refer to the [changelog](./CHANGELOG.md#1100)
+- [S++](./docs/StripPp.md): utility for pasting and importing Rack selections while preserving parameter mappings

 ![Intro image](./docs/intro-latest.png)